cryptoinhero/zurbank/src/zurbank/doc/release-notes/omnicore-0.3.1-release-notes.md

 - #727 Fix skipping balances, when using omni_getallbalancesforaddress
 - #728 Sign and broadcast funded transactions in one go
 - #741 Remove old reference to renamed file
-- #744 Clarify that bitcoins are meant in funded RPCs
+- #744 Clarify that zurcoins are meant in funded RPCs
 - #631 Bump version to Omni Core 0.3.1
 - #632 Add release notes for Omni Core 0.3.1
 - #746 Fix typo in release notes